shengsheng555/landsat-cls/README.md

 ./pretrained.hdf5
 ```

-The sites, for classification are given in:
+The sites for classification are given in:

 ```bash
 ./sites_classify.csv